Faculty & Staff Commute Options

 Employees who commute to campus via NJ Transit bus are eligible to receive a free monthly bus pass.
 Participants of the program must be full-time, benefits-eligible employees of Princeton University and are not eligible for an annual parking permit.
 Bus commuters should be registered for the program and pick up their next month's bus pass from TPS during the last week of each month (e.g., pick up November's pass during the final week of October).
 If you use Coach USA or another transit agency for your bus commute, you may participate in the 50 percent rail reimbursement program.
 Contact TPS for more information.

 Carpool Program and Eligibility

 Interested in joining a carpool?
-Carpoolers receive a $100 deposit each quarter in their paychecks and are eligible for priority parking on campus.
+Carpoolers receive a $200 deposit each semester in their paychecks and are eligible for priority parking on campus.
 If you and a colleague(s) at Princeton would like to set up your own carpool, apply here to trade in your current permit and enroll in the carpool program.

 To be eligible for the program, carpoolers must be full time, benefits eligible employees.
 Carpoolers must participate in the carpool a minimum of 3 months before receiving financial incentive and are not eligible for an annual parking permit.
 Instead, carpoolers will share a single carpool permit.

 Carpool participants are eligible for the Guaranteed Ride Home program when an emergency arises during working hours.
 Please contact Transportation & Parking Services at 609-258-3157 to arrange an emergency ride home.

 Vanpool Program and Eligibility